rdf-elixir/rdf-ex/README.md

 An implementation of the [RDF](https://www.w3.org/TR/rdf11-primer/) data model in Elixir.

-For more about RDF.ex and it's related projects, go to <https://rdf-elixir.dev>.
+The API documentation can be found [here](https://hexdocs.pm/rdf/).
+For a guide and more information about RDF.ex and it's related projects, go to <https://rdf-elixir.dev>.

 ## Features

 - fully compatible with the RDF 1.1 specification
 - in-memory data structures for RDF descriptions, RDF graphs and RDF datasets
-- ability to execute SPARQL queries against the in-memory data structures via the [SPARQL.ex] package or against any SPARQL endpoint via the [SPARQL.Client] package
+- ability to execute [SPARQL] queries against the in-memory data structures via the [SPARQL.ex] package or against any SPARQL endpoint via the [SPARQL.Client] package
 - support for RDF vocabularies via Elixir modules for safe, i.e. compile-time checked and concise usage of IRIs
 - XML schema datatypes for RDF literals (not yet all supported)
 - sigils for the most common types of nodes, i.e. IRIs, literals, blank nodes and lists
 - a description DSL resembling Turtle in Elixir
-- implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats
+- implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats; [JSON-LD] is implemented in the separate [JSON-LD.ex] package
-    - [JSON-LD] is implemented in the separate [JSON-LD.ex] package
+- ability to validate data against [ShEx] schemas via the [ShEx.ex] package

 ## Contributing